-Macau is known as a perfectly mixed city for a reason: besides casinos and bright-neon pawnshops, this beloved city also has centuries of history and lots of narratives to tell.
+Macau is known as a perfectly mixed city for a reason: besides casinos and bright, neon-signed pawnshops, this well-loved city also has centuries of history and plenty of narratives to tell.
 This time, we take a tour around St. Augustine Square.
 Nestled on top of a steep sidewalk, it’s a corner filled with western buildings, with an ancient Catholic church, the first-ever European style theater in China, but also a quiet seating area outdoor, a modern library, and much more.

 There is no better proof of that than the fact that the square itself–as well as the four buildings we will look at–were inscribed into the UNESCO World Heritage Site list on July 15, 2005.
 In fact, this became the 31st designated World Heritage Site in China.
 It is surely one of the great places to visit and enjoy exploring when you’re in Macau.

 You can reach the square going up the Calçada do Teatro where you immediately see Dom Pedro V Theatre, easily identified by the green stucco on your left.
 On your right-hand side, you’ll spot St. Augustine’s Church in pale yellow, all this surrounded by Portuguese cobblestone with patterns, very popular on streets everywhere in Portugal–especially older areas of city centers.
 As we will see, most of these buildings have a neoclassical influence.